sdegutis/immaculatalibrary.com/site/data/snippets/2022-02-02-the-lives-of-the-saints-and-martyrs-should-give-us-courage-in-the-practice-of-virtue.md

 ---
 published: true
+title: >-
-title: The lives of the Saints and Martyrs should give us courage in the practice of virtue
+  The lives of the Saints and Martyrs should give us courage in the practice of virtue
 archiveSlug: sinnersguide00luis
 archivePage: '483'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 313
 ---

 *Note from the editor of Immaculata Library:* This book snippet is graphic and should not be read by children.